-This article was published on 6 November 2020 and updated on 20 November 2020.
+This article was first published on 6 November 2020 (in relation to Huntingdonshire’s move to Tier 2) and updated on 7 January 2021.
 We will strive to update it as new information becomes available.

-The growing numbers of Covid-19 cases has lead to the reintroduction of tighter lockdown restrictions across England.
+The growing numbers of Covid-19 cases has lead to the reintroduction of a full national lockdown across England.
 The advice now is to stay at home and avoid meeting people you do not live with, except for specific purposes.
 Various businesses and venues are also closed.

-One of the “specific purposes” where people are permitted to leave their home is for “work purposes, or to provide voluntary or charitable services, where you cannot do this from home.” (link here)
+Another of the “specific purposes” where people are permitted to leave their home is for “go to work, or provide voluntary or charitable services, if you cannot reasonably do so from home” (link here)

 Elsewhere on the Gov.uk website (here) it gives more information about volunteering:

-The guidance goes to say that people can travel to volunteer or while volunteering, and restates rules about face coverings.
-It also lists ways to volunteer, with just four examples given:
+The guidance goes to say that people can travel to volunteer or while volunteering.
+However, the advice here is to stay local.

 Clinically Extremely Vulnerable (CEV) people